-Moving from always requiring a password to only requesting a PIN if the user is not required to provide one to an authenticator may feel like moving to a less secure security model.
+Moving from always requiring a password to only requesting a U2F Password if the user is not required to provide one to an authenticator may feel like moving to a less secure security model.
 In actuality, by implementing such a flow the major vulnerability of a password is removed.
 Instead of relying on a password to verify the identity of a user, the authenticator is.
-The password is only used to verify the authenticator is being used by an authorized party.
+The U2F Password is only used to verify the authenticator is being used by an authorized party.
 The threat plane transitions from anyone who can connect to the service to just those who can physically take control of the authenticator device.
 This is the same model as used with debit cards at ATMs.

 Likewise, since a password is no longer used to access an account, the traditional complexity requirements for a U2F Password can be relaxed.
 U2F Passwords should still be random, but can be shorter, not changed as often, if at all, and not have the same character complexity requirements.
 Overall, this provides a better user experience with a higher level of user security.